 - Infected teeth or gums

 Identifying dental problems as early as possible is important.
 Some horses show obvious signs such as pain or irritation, but many simply adapt to the discomfort and show no signs at all.
-For this reason, we recommend periodic dental examinations.
+For this reason, we recommend periodic dental examinations, usually on a annual basis.
 It is especially important to check horses ages 2-5 years old.
 During this time, 24 teeth will be shed and replaced in total!
 Horses of these ages are also usually starting training and regular dental examinations can prevent any dental-related training problems.
+Senior horses can also experience significant dental disease due to abnormal tooth wear and missing or fractured teeth.

 The most common signs of dental problems are: